The South's Handling Of Coronavirus Could Be 'A Macabre Game Of Whack-A-Mole'

 "All of this is embedded in really what we're seeing across the board in the city of New Orleans," Cantrell says.
 "And really the state of Louisiana is on the front line as it relates to these matters"

 Southern states are also subject to natural disasters.
-This month, there have been deadly tornadoes and flash floods; hurricane season starts June first; and there's spring flooding on the Mississippi River.
+This month, there have been deadly tornadoes and flash floods; hurricane season starts June 1; and there's spring flooding on the Mississippi River.

 Planet Money